Health Information Technology Health information exchange

 Maryland law (2011) requires MHCC to adopt regulations governing the privacy and security of protected health information (PHI) obtained or released through an HIE.COMAR 10.25.18, Health Information Exchanges: Privacy and Security of Protected Health Information (regulations) builds upon protections established by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended by the Health Information Technology for Economic and Clinical Health Act (HITECH) in 2009.
 The regulations aim to ensure privacy and security of PHI while improving access to clinical records by treating providers and supporting public health goals.
 The MHCC is currently aligning the regulations with leading national policies and new HIE requirements legislated in 2021 and 2022 by the Maryland General Assembly.

-Implementation Guidance: Health Information Exchanges (March 2024)
+Implementation Guidance: Health Information Exchanges (May 2024)

-Implementation Guidance: Electronic Health Networks (April 2024)
+Implementation Guidance: Electronic Health Networks (May 2024)

 HIE Policy Board